2010 United States House of Representatives elections in Ohio

-The 2010 congressional elections in Ohio was held on November 2, 2010.
+The 2010 congressional elections in Ohio were held on November 2, 2010.
 Ohio had eighteen seats in the United States House of Representatives, and all eighteen incumbent Representatives were seeking re-election in 2010.
-The election was held on the same day as many other Ohio elections, and the same day as House of Representatives elections in other states.
+The elections were held on the same day as many other Ohio elections, and the same day as House of Representatives elections in other states.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in Ohio by district:

-Congressional districts

 District 1

 Democratic incumbent Steve Driehaus represented the district since 2009.
 He faced Republican nominee and former U.S. Congressman Steve Chabot, along with Libertarian nominee James Berns (PVS) and Green Party nominee Richard Stevenson (campaign site, PVS).
 In 2008, Obama carried the district with 55% of the vote.
 Driehaus was defeated in 2010.